 Yes, you need Administrator rights to install Total Visual Agent and set it up to run as a Windows Service.

 You do not need Administrator permissions to run the Manager or Monitor.

 Total Visual Agent 2016 does not require Access to be installed on your PC.
-Total Visual Agent 2013 and 2007 required a 32-bit version of Access 2007 or later to be installed in order to support ACCDB
+Total Visual Agent 2013 and 2007 required a 32-bit version of Access 2007 or later to be installed in order to support ACCDB files.

 If you want to execute certain tasks, you must have the appropriate version of MS Access installed:

 Total Visual Agent stores its settings in a database that is not deleted when the program is uninstalled and not overwritten when the new version is installed.